 - Has several chapters discussing infectious diseases from the perspective of an organ system.

-- Significant clinical findings depicted in colored file.
+- Significant clinical findings depicted in colored images.

 5. Sherris Medical Microbiology (6th Edition)